georgeiii46/georgecraft/README.md

 2. replaces paintings

-DOES NOT CONTAIN TEXTURES OR AUDIO!!!
+DOES NOT CONTAIN TEXTURES OR AUDIO!!! (due to legal reasons oviously...)